doguabaris/corev-cli/README.md

 **Behavior:**
 - When this method is invoked, the implementation MUST store or update the configuration for the specified project, then return an `UploadResponse` indicating success or error.
-- If a duplicate or lower version of a configuration is not allowed by policy, this method SHOULD reject with a `409 Conflict`-like error or return an appropriate error response in the `UploadResponse`.
+- If policy doesn’t allow a duplicate or earlier version of a configuration, this method SHOULD reject with a `409 Conflict`-like error or return an appropriate error response in the `UploadResponse`.

 #### 3 The `Configuration` dictionary